splash-ink/businx/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/splash-ink/businx/issues) ![GitHub](https://img.shields.io/github/license/splash-ink/businx) ![GitHub package.json version](https://img.shields.io/github/package-json/v/splash-ink/businx) ![Website](https://img.shields.io/website?down_message=offline&up_message=online&url=https%3A%2F%2Fapp.businx.io)

 ## Overview
 Businx is a web-based application that helps you get a grip on your finances activities and make your business grow faster.
-We offers to you some exclusives premium features like: (i) View all of your bank accounts and credit cards in one place; (ii) Get your transactions organized into the right categories; (iii) Track where your money is going and how much is left.
+We offers to you some exclusives premium features like: (i) Start new investments and follow the growth along side its risks; (ii) Get your transactions organized into the right categories; (iii) Track where your money is going and how much is left.

 ## Getting Started
 1. [Fork repository](https://github.com/splash-ink/businx/fork) and clone your fork locally